munificent/craftinginterpreters/book/calls-and-functions.md

 within some nested blocks, is as straightforward as returning from the end of the function's body.

 We're not totally done, though.
-Return statements give us a new compile error to worry about.
+The new `return` statement gives us a new compile error to worry about.
 Returns are useful for returning from functions but the top level of a Lox program is imperative code too.
 You shouldn't be able to <span name="worst">return</span> from there:

 ```lox
 return "What?!";